 The month of February marks Black History Month in the United States.
 For those looking for looking for a great opportunity to watch a classic film with the whole family that stars a black cast, or even a film based on African Americans, then this list of the best black family movies in 2023 will serve those well.
 Some of the movies are based on a true story, a historical drama, some have won an Academy Award, but all feature black family films the entire family can enjoy.
 Check out this list of the Best Black Family Movies in 2023.

-If you enjoyed this list of best black family movies in 2023, check out these other articles: St. Patrick’s Day movies for kids, Black History Month word search, Best football movies on Netflix, best Disney Plus movies to watch before going to Disney World, Valentines movies to watch on Disney Plus.
+If you enjoyed this list of best black family movies in 2023, check out these other articles: Best Earth Day movies, St. Patrick’s Day movies for kids, Black History Month word search, Best football movies on Netflix, best Disney Plus movies to watch before going to Disney World, Valentines movies to watch on Disney Plus.

 Best Black Family Movies 2023